Return to TauZero.comReturn to Rob TowRob Tow Resume

 • Matplotlib and Jupyter notebooks with Python 3 data analysis of BLE comm using data from Wireshark.

-• Document and image processing, using Python, Ghostscript, Imagemagick, and sundry other softwares as part of a ground-breaking cloud-based AI system for low-shot document recognition and conversion to databases.
+• Document and image processing, using Python, Ghostscript, ImageMagick, and sundry other software, as part of a ground-breaking cloud-based AI system for low-shot document recognition and conversion to databases.

 • Architect, implement, and manage SyncThink technology for concussion diagnosis and treatment across the EYE-SYNC mobile platform – VR, Android, and cloud.